While many of us have heard about Power of Attorney, there are still a number of misconceptions surrounding the legal document.

-A Power of attorney form Scotland is a legal document that allows someone to make decisions for you, or act on your behalf, if you’re no longer able to or if you no longer want to make your own decisions.
+A Power of Attorney in Scotland is a legal document that allows someone to make decisions for you, or act on your behalf, if you’re no longer able to or if you no longer want to make your own decisions.

-At Watermans Legal, we have a very experienced team of solicitors who can assist with the winding up of an estate in Scotland and of how to fill in lasting power of attorney forms.
+At Watermans, we have a very experienced team of solicitors who can assist with the winding up of an estate in Scotland and of how to fill in lasting power of attorney forms.

 We’ll also give you advice on who can apply for Power of Attorney.

 He said: “It’s hugely important to have a POA in place as it ensures that a person can assist with your affairs ona temporary or permanent basis.

 “Without a POA, a friend or relative would need to seek a Court Order to have authority to deal with your finances

 and or/welfare.
 This is a lengthy and costly process and is easily avoided if a POA is put in place.
 We have an experienced legal team at WL who would be delighted to discuss POA with you in more detail.
 Please contact our office for more information.”

 Our Wills, Trusts & Succession team at Watermans have put together a guide to some common myths surrounding the topic of Powers of Attorney.